History of PACE and On Lok’s Complete Health Services

 The PACE model of care can be traced to the early 1970s.
 On Lok was formed in 1971 in response to community concern for the older adults of San Francisco’s Chinatown, North Beach, and Polk Gulch neighborhoods.
 Dr. William L. Gee, a public health dentist, headed the committee that hired Marie-Louise Ansak in 1971 to investigate solutions.
 They, along with other community leaders, formed On Lok Senior Health Services to create a community based system of care.

-On Lok Senior Health Services opened one of the country’s first senior day health centers.
-Elders in these San Francisco communities received hot meals, health and social services, and supervision during the daytime, while returning to their homes in the evening.
+On Lok Senior Health Services opened one of the country’s first senior services health centers in San Francisco.
+Elders in these bay area communities received hot meals, complete health services, social services, and supervision during the daytime, while returning to their homes in the evening.

 On Lok added in-home support services, then primary care services and case management of acute and chronic health services.

 On Lok launched a Medicare-funded demonstration of our consolidated model of long-term care through On Lok Senior Health Services.
-An interdisciplinary team (physicians, nurses, physical and occupational therapists, social workers, dietitians, health workers, and drivers) formulated coordinated care plans and provided all medical care and social services.
+An interdisciplinary team (physicians, nurses, physical and occupational therapists, social workers, dietitians, health workers, and drivers) formulated coordinated care plans and provided all medical care and senior services to the elderly in and around San Francisco.

 On Lok obtained waivers from Medicare and Medicaid to test a new financing method for long-term care: a form of risk-based capitation.
 In exchange for fixed monthly payments from Medicare and Medicaid for each enrollee, On Lok was responsible for delivering the full range of healthcare services, including hospital and nursing home care – bearing full financial risk.